By Roy Licklider and Edward Rhodes

 Intelligence careers can be divided into analysts (people who work with secret material trying to decide its significance) and clandestine operators.
-Anyone interested in such positions may want to look at the book Careers in Secret Intelligence by David Atlee Phillips, a former CIA officer.
+Anyone interested in such positions may want to look at the books Analyzing Intelligence: National Security Practioners’ Perspectives by Roger George and James Bruce and Careers in Secret Operations by David Atlee Phillips.
 The Central Intelligence Agency and the National Security Agency both hire junior-level career people on the basis of exams; you should contact each agency separately to see what their current needs and procedures are.
 They also hire a lot of people with particular skills for analysis, usually with advanced degrees.
 They seem to be particularly interested in exotic languages, geographic area specializations, economics, mathematics, computer science, engineering, and physical science.
 Again internships are particularly useful here.
-The CIA has a very useful job website at: https://www.cia.gov/careers/index.html.
+The CIA has a very useful job website at: https://www.cia.gov/careers.
 This site gives a good sense of the range of skills that the intelligence agencies are looking for.
 The NSA’s job website is at: http://www.nsa.gov/careers/.
 Other intelligence agencies also recruit, frequently for individuals with very specialized or technical skills.

 For students with strong mathematical aptitude, training in economics is often valuable.